Why choose private education?

 "International-mindedness" is an increasingly important outlook on life.
 Our children may well have several careers in more than one country, possibly working in a number of different languages, so this international perspective, cultivated from an early age, is particularly important.
 The ability to communicate confidently and articulately in at least two languages and having a facility for picking up new languages is now considered vital.
 Having close friends from all over the world encourages cultural understanding and empathy - internationalism is not just flags, food and festivals.

 Of course, more than anything else, we all want our children to be successful and happy - so we need to help them achieve this for life by setting them up with a strong sense of perspective, enquiry, morality and resourcefulness.
-Teachers who are passionate about working with young people, take a real interest and make fine role models are crucial to this process, as are supportive and sympathetic friends and family.
+Teachers who take a real interest and make fine role models are crucial to this process, as are supportive and sympathetic friends and family.